Menu

 Betty Jane Cocho received her musical education at the Julliard School of Music.
 She has appeared as a singer at the Radio City Music Hall and the Robert Shaw and Serge Koussevitzky at Carnegie Hall.
 She has sung the role of Papagena in "The Magic Flute", and Susanna in "The Marriage of Figaro" on NBC TV.

 Eileen Schauler comes from Millburn, NJ and received her musical education at the Julliard School of Music.
 She made her professional debut with the Chautaugua Opera Association during the summer of 1947.
+The following year she was at the Papermill Playhouse for six months.
+She joined the Music Circus last summer.
+She has been on numerous radio shows and has given solo concerts at Carnegie Hall and Times Hall in New York.
 Read more...

 Ann Richards made her professional debut with the road company of "Annie Get Your Gun" in Cleveland, Ohio in February, 1949.
 Later she also toured in "The Merry Widow".
 She was also a resident member of the Music Circus Company in 1949.